scribble-rs/scribble.rs/README.md

 Treat each of the files in this repository with the same license terms as the original file.

+**It seems iconfinder was renamed and all the URLs aren't correct anymore.
+If you are the author of any of the icons and want me to attribute you differently, create an issue please.**

 * Logo - All rights reserved, excluded from BSD-3 licensing
 * Background - All rights reserved, excluded from BSD-3 licensing
 * Favicon - All rights reserved, excluded from BSD-3 licensing